-The Danish Fishery Agency is the competent authority with responsibility of enforcement of sanctions and penalties with respect to the prosecution of fishery rules.
 The State Environmental Service (SES), part of the Ministry of Environmental Protection and Regional Development, carries out fishing controls in marine waters under Latvian jurisdiction.
 These organisations work with colleagues from other EU Member States to implement the Baltic Sea Joint Deployment Plan.